essatech/MaPPKelpSoK_Analyses_ReportCardTemplates/README.md

 ## Contents of the repository

-This repository includes five subdirectories, each of which contains example analysis that could be extended to all MaPP sub-regions to mobilize monitoring data.
-**MaPP data are not included in this repository; analysis pipelines will need to be revised to include file paths to data files saved on your computer.**
+This repository includes five subdirectories, each of which contains example analysis that could be extended to all MaPP sub-regions to mobilize monitoring data. **MaPP data are not included in this repository; re-using these analysis pipelines will require revising scripts to point to MaPP data available on your local computer.**

 Below, we describe the directory structure and a brief description of each file in this repository.